juflorezma/FireFly/Socialization-Info/Readme.md

 ## App features
 The flowcharts representing the functioning of the app for the different target users are included in this folder.

+## Cost diagram
+[Here](https://canvanizer.com/canvas/reuLSgNMWwnhT) you can find the detailed cost diagram for this project.